vineet1992/tetrad-vineet/README.md

 Next be absolutely sure that your .jar file, your datasets, and all files that will be used by your .jar file are in the same folder on you computer.

-Then, navigate to this directory on your windows command prompt or mac terminal by using the command "cd"
+Then, navigate to the directory with your files on your windows command prompt or mac terminal by using the command "cd"
 Example: cd C:/Users/vineet/Documents/Directory_With_My_Files

+### 4. Run the jar

+Run the jar according to the instructions in that particular release.
+Note that the format will always be java -jar jarFileName.jar

+Also, depending upon which method you are using you may need to use the other scripts in other languages to preprocess input files.

+Thanks for visiting!
+Have fun!